The-WKNDRS/Karaoke-Hub/README.md

 7. As a user, I can choose to create a venue profile in order to create events.
 8. As a singer, I can give ratings to venues.

+## Feature List

+MVP

+-Register users and login authentication.
+-Ensure usernames are unique
+-Users can create, edit, and delete their own events -Ensure there are no duplicate venue creations -implement MapBox Api
+-implement HTML geolocation Api
+-Dynamic navbar
+-Logout page
+-Error messages
+-Sticky forms
+-Users can update profile
+-Users can rate the venue
+-Users can search for events near them
+-grab user’s location and show events near them -Mobile responsiveness

+MMP

+-Allows users to opt in to email reminders for events -Split users into different roles (Singer, DJ, Venue) -Only DJs and Venues can create, edit, and delete -Users can add favorite venues and events to their profile -implement ChatGPT Api to generate random songs to sing -implement Yelp api

 ## Usage